-For most of your printing needs, either offset or digital printing will be best suited.
-However, there is no single and simple answer to the question which of these two most common printing technologies is better.
-While it is true that the right choice of printing method for your project can save you time, money and stress, you will have to decide on a case-by-case basis whether offset or digital printing is best suited for your needs.
+For most of your printing needs, offset or digital printing will be the most suitable.
+However, there is no single and simple answer to the question which of these printing technologies is better.
+It is true that the right choice of printing method for your project can save you time, money and stress.

 To the untrained eye, a finished print product of either offset or digital printing can look very similar.
-As a rule of thumb, some people say that offset printing will offer better quality, but that is only true for some aspects, for example when you do one print run this month and another one month later and need both to look exactly identical.
-Rather than focusing on quality alone, the choice between the two methods boils down to factors such as material available, time, cost, finishing and custom options.
+Some say that offset printing will offer better quality, that is only true for some aspects.
+When you do one print run this month and another one month later and need both to look exactly identical.
+Rather than focusing on quality, the choice boils down to factors like material available, time, cost, finishing and custom options.

 Offset printing derives its name from the fact that the printing technique is not direct.
-The ink for the image is transferred (“offset”) from a printing plate onto rubber and only then to the printing surface.
-The so-called lithographic process is based on the repulsion of oil and water: the image to be printed is burned on a plate.
-Printing areas are colored in with ink from rollers, while areas not to be printed attract a water-based film.
-After inking, the image is transferred onto either sheets of paper or a continuous roll or wheel of paper.
+The image ink is then transferred (“offset”) from a printing plate to the rubber and only then transferred to the printing surface.
+The repulsion of oil and water is the so-called lithographic process: the image to be printing is burnt on a plate.

-Traditionally, offset printing uses four-color printing machines with a series of four ink rollers, one for each specified ink: Cyan, Magenta, Yellow, and Black.
+Offset printing uses four-color printing with ink rollers, one for each specified ink: Cyan, Magenta, Yellow and Black.
 These four colors comprise the color space commonly known as CMYK.
-In addition, special colors such as Pantone or PMS colors can be applied as needed.
+In addition, special colors such as Pantone or PMS colors can be apply as needed.
 Offset machines can also have one or two rollers for just one or two color prints and grayscale, or more than four to add special colors, such as gold or silver or even a special finishing, like a varnish or glossy coat.

 Offset Printing Pros

-- Colors: Offset printing is able to print true colors.
+Colors: Offset printing is able to print true colors.
 That means you can select a Pantone or HKS color from a color swatch and know exactly what the result will look like.
 This can be a must when working with clients that use special colors for their logo or branding which simply cannot be off by even a bit.
-In addition, offset printing allows for special finishing or varnish to be applied as the last stage.
+In the last stage of offset printing, a special finish or varnish is applicable as a final step.

-- In offset printing, the unit cost goes down as the quantity goes up, often dramatically.
+In offset printing, the unit cost goes down as the quantity goes up, often dramatically.
 This is due to the initial setup of the machine and the requirement of plates.
-Between print jobs, the machine has to be washed if different colors are used.
+When you are using different colors, between print jobs you have to wash the machine..
 A larger print run will allow for more cost-effectiveness.
 For large print runs, offset printing will generally beat the price of digital printing, especially for products such as business cards, flyers, cheap poster printing or promotional material.

-- An offset printer is generally also well-equipped for the further processing of your print job, meaning trimming, collating, folding, binding, stamping or embossing your print product.
+In general, offset printers are well set up for the further processing of your print job.
+Such as trimming, collating, folding, binding, stamping or embossing your printed product.